tobiasleijs/flutter_localizations_extension_vsc/README.md

 3. Enter the localized string or key to search for.

 The extension will search for the specified key or value in your localization files and Dart files, and display the results.

+### Unused Localization Diagnostics

+The extension automatically diagnoses and highlights unused localization keys in your Flutter project.
+It helps you identify and clean up localization keys that are no longer used in your codebase.

+#### How It Works

+The extension continuously analyzes your localization files and Dart files to detect unused localization keys.
+If any unused keys are found, they will be highlighted in the editor with a warning message indicating that the localization key is not used in the project.